Boyle to St Arnaud: 110 km, 5 days

 You are now in the Nelson Lakes National Park.
 This is a popular tramping destination, so expect to see plenty of others on the trail and in the large modern huts.
 Its popularity is deserved, and TA hikers often rate this section of the trail as one of the South Island highlights.

 The way down to West Sabine Hut (34 bunks), 3 hrs, is rocky and slow but well marked.
 After facing a tough ascent the previous day you then have another – up to the Travers Saddle (1787m, 3 hrs).
 There is an amazing deep chasm crossed by a bridge about 2.5 km from the West Sabine Hut before the steep climb to the saddle.
-There is a bit just near the saddle where the trail diverges slightly from the route on the NZ Topo Map and TA map as at 2022 (but I think is correct on the TA App) and you leave the steep valley where the track is damaged to follow a poled route on its side.
+There is a bit just near the saddle where the trail diverges slightly from the route on the NZ Topo Map as at Oct 2022 (but correct on the TA pdf map and I think on the TA App) and you leave the steep valley where the track is damaged to follow a poled route on its right side.

 The downhill descent on the other side is easier, taking you to Upper Travers Hut in 1 hr.
 (The time from Upper Travers to West Sabine in the TA trail notes of 6 to 8 hours (and DoC of 6 to 9) seems grossly overestimated and there is no reason to think it would be slower going south to north – quite the opposite in fact).
 Upper Travers Hut is an excellent place to stay, as it has a view right over the valley below.